ΜClinux

 uClibc is a wrapper around the system calls of the Linux kernel and/or μClinux.

 μClinux is a variation of the Linux kernel, previously maintained as a fork, that targets microcontrollers without a memory management unit (MMU).
-It was integrated into the mainline kernel as of 2.5.46; the project continues to develop patches and tools for microcontrollers.
-The homepage lists Linux kernel releases for 2.0, 2.4 and 2.6 (all of which are end-of-life in mainline).
+It was integrated into the mainline kernel as of 2.5.46 (2002) in the form of a NOMMU option.

+After the mainline merge, the μClinux project continued to develop patches and tools for microcontrollers.
+The last Wayback Machine archive of the homepage (from 2018) lists Linux kernel releases for 2.0, 2.4 and 2.6 (all of which are end-of-life in mainline, 2.6 being the last to go in 2016), with the last news entry dated May 2016 concerning a new release of the kernel distribution.
+The website remained unchanged through 2021, when it went offline.

 The letters "μC" are for "microcontroller": the name is pronounced "you-see-Linux", rather than pronouncing the letter mu as in Greek.

 History

 μClinux was originally created by D. Jeff Dionne and Kenneth Albanowski in 1998.
 Initially, they targeted the Motorola DragonBall family of embedded 68k processors (specifically the 68EZ328 series used in the 3Com PalmPilot) on a 2.0.33 Linux kernel.
 After releasing their initial work, a developer community quickly sprang up extending their work to newer kernels and other microprocessor architectures.
 In early 1999, support was added for the Motorola (now NXP) ColdFire family of embedded microprocessors.
 ARM processor support was added later.

 Although originally targeting 2.0 series Linux kernels, it now has ports based on Linux 2.4 and Linux 2.6.
 The Linux 2.4 ports were forward ported from the 2.0.36 Linux kernel by Michael Leslie and Evan Stawnyczy during their work at Rt-Control.
 There were never any μClinux extensions applied to the 2.2 series kernels.

 Since version 2.5.46 of the Linux kernel, the major parts of μClinux have been integrated with the mainline kernel for a number of processor architectures.

 Greg Ungerer (who originally ported μClinux to the Motorola ColdFire family of processors) continued to maintain and actively push core μClinux support into the 2.6 series Linux kernels.
 In this regard, μClinux is essentially no longer a separate fork of Linux.

 μClinux had support for many architectures, and forms the basis of many products, like network routers, security cameras, DVD or MP3 players, VoIP phone or gateways, scanners, and card readers.